MicrosoftDocs/dynamics365smb-docs/accountant/ui-extensions-accountant-portal.md

 ms.author: edupont

 ---
-# Accountant Portal for Dynamics 365 for Finance and Operations, Business edition
+# Accountant Portal for Dynamics 365 Business Central
 This application provides a portal with summary data for each client of an accountant.
 The portal displays financial KPIs as well as a direct link to the client’s financial application.

 The portal includes a highly specialized Role Center that serves as a dashboard for a better overview of your clients.